John Selkirk

-John Selkirk (1782 – 1843) was a Tyneside songwriter of the 18th and 19th century.
-His best known works are those about Bob Cranky and the Swalwell Hopping.
+John Selkirk (1782–1843) was a Tyneside songwriter of the 18th and 19th century.
+His best-known works are those about Bob Cranky and the Swalwell Hopping.
+Selkirk was a contemporary of the earliest Geordie dialect poet/songwriters John (Jack) Shield and Thomas Thompson.

 Early life

-John Selkirk was born in 1782 in Gateshead (just o’er the blue stane o' the brig), The son of George Selkirk, a local barber who had a shop in The Close, Newcastle.
+John Selkirk was born in 1782 in Gateshead (just o'er the blue stane o' the brig), the son of George Selkirk, a local barber who had a shop in The Close, Newcastle.

-John joined Messrs Strake and Boyd of The Quayside, Newcastle upon Tyne as a clerk.
+He joined Messrs Strake and Boyd of The Quayside, Newcastle upon Tyne as a clerk.

-His songs turn up on "The Northern Minstrel or Gateshead Songster 1806-07".
+His songs appear on "The Northern Minstrel or Gateshead Songster 1806–07".

 He has been described as "The Otway of the local muse".

 Later life

-He did at one stage move to London in attempt to find success as a merchant but this eluded him, and he returned to his native Tyneside in 1830, a failure and destitute.

-His final years were lived in poverty and misery.
+At one stage, Selkirk moved to London in an attempt to find success as a merchant but this eluded him, and he returned to his native Tyneside in 1830, having failed in his endeavour.
+His final years were lived in poverty and destitution.